nareike/adhs/README.md

 The `-i` parameter is optional but should be used to specify the format of the file.
 If it's missing, `rdflib.util.guess_format()` will be used.

+The parameter `--host` is optional too, and defines the interfaces where the hosts is listening (`127.0.0.1` for local only, `0.0.0.0` for all interfaces).

 The `-p` parameter is optional as well.
 If not provided, flask will be accessible on default port 5000.
 Navigate to

 ```